jakesgordon/javascript-state-machine/docs/commercial-license.md

 ## PURCHASE NOW

-A commercial license purchasing page will be available soon.
+A commercial license can be [purchased here](https://plasso.com/s/TrSu29woZU).
+You will receive your license details via email within 48 hours of purchase.

-Please email [jake@codeincomplete.com](mailto:jake@codeincomplete.com) for more details.
+Please contact [jake@codeincomplete.com](mailto:jake@codeincomplete.com) if you have any questions.

 ## Commercial License Summary